City shows solidarity with Ukraine through agreement with Ukrainian Global UniversityMay 04, 2022

 The involvement of the United Kingdom, and the extra costs of hosting an ERIC, are funded through the Economic and Social Research Council (ESRC).

 ESS data is available completely free of charge for non-commercial use - all results from 2002/03 can be accessed and analysed online or downloaded for use in statistical software such as SPSS, Stata or R.

 As well as the HQ based at City, the ESS consists of many colleagues based in different areas of Europe.

 Find out more about the people who are part of ESS HQ:

 Every two years, a questionnaire is conducted in up to 30 European nations.
-The face-to-face interview lasts an hour, and includes questions from a core questionnaire asked in every round.
-In each iteration of the survey, two specially selected modules are included following a worldwide call for proposals from external academics.
+The interview lasts around one hour, and includes core questions asked in every round.

 Coordinated by a team at Manchester Metropolitan University, the ECDP will create a specification and business case for a European Research Infrastructure that will provide survey data on child and young adult well-being.
 The infrastructure developed by ECDP will subsequently coordinate the first Europe wide cohort survey, named EuroCohort.
 ESS is a partner in the project providing expert input, particularly to issues around infrastructure governance, survey methodology and piloting.

 RISCAPE brought together a consortium of organisations to undertake analysis of international research infrastructures for the use of European Strategy Forum on Research Infrastructures (ESFRI), European Commission (EC), OECD and national or regional funding agencies.
 The objective of the Horizon 2020 RISCAPE project was to provide a peer-reviewed report on the position of the major European research infrastructures in an international context.